jtntjtra04/Public-s-Perpetrator/README.md

 </p>

 ## 🔴 About This Project
-<p align="justify">Public's Perpetrator is a game that was made for Serious Game & Gamification Subject and Sofware Engineering Subject.</p>
+<p align="justify">Public's Perpetrator is a game that was made for Serious Game & Gamification Subject and Software Engineering Subject.</p>

 <br>